22nd January, 2026

 At Rescorla's insistence, all employees, including senior executives, then practiced emergency evacuations every three months.

-Fire drills will help you test how effective your plans are, and allow you to make any changes needed to improve procedures.
+Fire drills will help you test how effective your fire safety policy is, and allow you to make any changes needed to improve procedures.
 It also gives your staff a chance to learn the behaviour required should a fire occur.
 It's better for the first time you test your fire evacuation procedure to be a practice, rather than an actual emergency!

 You might not need to carry out fire drills every week, but you should check when the last full rehearsal was done, and schedule the next one.
 You can also check if any new employees or contractors need to be brought up to speed with fire safety training.

-Record your assessment, fire training, equipment maintenance and checks.
-This will document your compliance with the fire regulations, and also help you manage fire safety within your premises.
+Record your assessment, fire safety policy, fire training, equipment maintenance, and checks.
+This will document your compliance with the fire regulations and also help you manage fire safety within your premises.

 You can check compliance, drills, training, and schedule any further actions you need to take.